Pulmonary Valve Surgery

 Disorders that occur in the pulmonary valve make it difficult for it to pump oxygenated blood.
 This can cause individuals to experience shortness of breath, fatigue, chest pain and other symptoms.
 These symptoms can lead to serious discomfort in daily life and a decrease in quality of life.
 Pulmonary valve surgery The goal is to restore valve function and prevent symptoms from developing.
 Surgery may be done to repair, widen, or completely replace the valve structure.
 This depends on the patient's condition, the severity of the valve defect, and other health conditions.

 İlginizi Çekebilir!
-What is Vascular Occlusion?
+What is Eisenmenger Syndrome?

 Symptoms of Pulmonary Valve Disease